tsoumagas-benjamin/LuckyDishWebsite/README.md

 # Lucky Dish Website 🍽️

 ## Overview
 Lucky Dish provides customers a seamless and visually pleasing experience in viewing the menu and information about the restaurant.
-Users should be able to search the menu items, filter by category (breakfast/lunch/dinner/dessert/etc.) and view menu item costs and nutritional value at a glance.
+Users should be able to search the menu items, from select options (breakfast/lunch/dinner/dessert/etc.) and view menu item costs and nutritional value at a glance.
 As a health conscious restaurant, dishes should be labeled for common dietary restrictions such as vegan/vegetarian/nut-free.
 As well the website should facilitate easy ordering and ways to see the total at a glance.

 ## Features
 - Search & Filter Menu Items